[Analysis] EU strategy hopeful of Russia detente

 China was "increasingly both involved and engaged in regional tensions," the EU noted.

-But it repeatedly called China its "partner" in more benign tones than it spoke of Russia.
+But it repeatedly called China its "partner", in more benign tones than on Russia.

-And the EU made China sound more important in world affairs.
+And it made China sound more important in world affairs.

 "A new centre of global competition has emerged in the Indo-Pacific," and America's "shift towards Asia is undeniable", the draft EU Compass said.